tjercus/endurance-sports-tracker/README.md

 - use of backbone-forms plugin
 - use of twitter bootstrap and backbone together
-- a panel stack
+- a panel stack with event based switching of panels
-- event based switching of panels
+- event based and real time updating of contents of multiple panels
-- event based and real time updating of multiple panels
+- validation of form and model data

 Todo
 ====